Declaration of the Rights of Man and of the Citizen: Active and passive citizenship

 While the French Revolution provided rights to a larger portion of the population, there remained a distinction between those who obtained the political rights in the Declaration of the Rights of Man and of the Citizen and those who did not.
 Those who were deemed to hold these political rights were called active citizens.
 Active citizenship was granted to men who were French, at least 25 years old, paid taxes equal to three days work, and could not be defined as servants.
-This meant that at the time of the Declaration, only male property owners held these rights.
+This meant that at the time of the declaration, only male property owners held these rights.
 The deputies in the National Assembly believed that only those who held tangible interests in the nation could make informed political decisions.
 This distinction directly affects articles 6, 12, 14, and 15 of the Declaration of the Rights of Man and of the Citizen, as each of these rights is related to the right to vote and to participate actively in the government.
 With the decree of 29 October 1789, the term active citizen became embedded in French politics.

-The concept of passive citizens was created to encompass those populations excluded from political rights in the Declaration of the Rights of Man and of the Citizen.
+The concept of passive citizens was created to encompass those populations excluded from political rights in the declaration.
 Because of the requirements set down for active citizens, the vote was granted to approximately 4.3 million Frenchmen out of a population of around 29 million.
-These omitted groups included women, enslaved people, children, and foreigners.
-As the General Assembly voted upon these measures, they limited the rights of certain groups of citizens while implementing the democratic process of the new French Republic (1792–1804).
+These omitted groups included women, the poor, domestic servants, enslaved people, children, and foreigners.
+As the General Assembly voted upon these measures, they limited the rights of certain groups of citizens while implementing the democratic process of the French First Republic.
 This legislation, passed in 1789, was amended by the creators of the Constitution of the Year III to eliminate the label of an active citizen.
 The power to vote was then, however, to be granted solely to substantial property owners.